hajimehoshi/hitsumabushi/README.md

 # Hitsumabushi (ひつまぶし)

-Run Go programs (almost) everywhere.
+Hitsumabushi provides a JSON file for go-build's `-overlay` option in order to run Go programs (almost) everywhere.

 Go version: 1.17.4